nigeljohnson73/WRFCOM/README.md

 Hardware required
 -----------------
-For the sake of sanity I used off the shelf QWIIC connecting sensor breakout boards.
+For the sake of sanity I used off the shelf QWIIC connecting trinket shaped sensor breakout boards.
 If you're good with soldering, you can certainly make things a lot smaller (and probably cheaper).
 The servo bits did need a little cutting and soldering, but this appeared to be well within my capability.
 A review of the sensors and their options will happen over in the Wiki.

 The following microcontrollers have been tested and in my preferred order: